 Right now, there is a renaissance going on in biology and it’s driven by IT engineering.
 There are all of these tools that let you learn about how the body works, how the cells work, how DNA and RNA interact, so many things related to synthetic biology.
 We can learn in weeks what used to take months to learn.

 How do you balance your long-term vision with the need to make a profit in the shorter term?

 You can’t build a business that only has a milestone in 20 years.
 Actually, you can’t do it if the first milestone is more than one or two years out.
 So for a lot of these businesses, the question is: what can be accomplished in the near term, what is tangible?
 Then when you hit each milestone you can raise more money.
-You have to have very clear goals, show your progress, keep your metrics to show performance in the short-term.
+You have to have very clear goals, show your progress, keep your metrics to impact and show performance in the short-term.

 Thuc then asked Joe about gene editing, which is a huge frontier.
-Like cryptocurrency, this is one area where government has to be careful not to stop innovation.
+Like cryptocurrency, this is one area where government has to be careful not to negatively impact innovation.
 We need to balance the future benefit of some technologies and let innovators research and investigate them without going too far.
 It’s a fine balance.